-Here are eleven services a facial specialist, or full specialist, may offer.
-It really is a myriad of skincare treatments, including, but not limited to:
+Here are eleven services a facial specialist, or full specialist, you may see a facial specialist offer.

 A facial can be simple or it can be complex.
 A facial is a multistep process that includes cleansing pores with steam, exfoliating to removed dead skin cells, applying custom masks, and a massaging the facial muscles.

 2. Skincare Treatments

 Skincare treatments are not limited to the face.
 Body scrubs and masks are popular cleansing and exfoliating spa treatments that can be added onto other services.

 Facial specialists learn to effectively remove hair while ensuring maximum comfort for the client.
 Waxing services include the back, chest, face, leg, underarm, arms, and the bikini region.

 Microdermabrasion is classified as a non-invasive, which basically means non-surgical, cosmetic technique.
 It uses tiny exfoliating crystals to polish the skin.
 It can be used to reduce the appearance of sun damage, wrinkles, fine lines, age spots, acne scarring, melasma, and other skin conditions.

 Peels use alpha-hydroxy acids (AHAs) and other peeling agents to make the skin feel smoother, firmer, and appear brighter.
 You may seem them listed on a salon menu as light chemicals, superficial peels, or lunchtime peels.

 6. Eyebrow Threading